mikkasendke/sessionizer.wezterm/README.md

    ```

 #### 4. Add a Keybinding
-Insert something like this into your config.keys table.
+Insert something like this into your config.keys table:
    ```lua
    config.keys = {
      { key = "S", mods = "ALT", action = sessionizer.show(my_schema) },